rust-lang/nomicon/src/phantom-data.md

 consumes no space, but simulates a field of the given type for the purpose of static analysis.
-This was deemed to be less error-prone than explicitly telling the type-system the kind of variance that you want, while also providing other useful things such as the information needed by drop check.
+This was deemed to be less error-prone than explicitly telling the type-system the kind of variance that you want, while also providing other useful things such as auto traits and the information needed by drop check.

 Iter logically contains a bunch of `&'a T`s, so this is exactly what we tell the `PhantomData` to simulate: